 Each side is 1.75” x 1.75”.

-Sterling silver, vitreous enamel, steel, raw sapphire, surgical mask material, social media post; etched, torch fired, hand fabricated.
+Sterling silver, vitreous enamel, steel, raw sapphire, N95 mask material, social media post; etched, torch fired, hand fabricated.

 This 2-piece brooch is meant to reflect our divided views about the pandemic and consider our behavior through a lens of how history will judge us.